imadeelnazar/WP-Advance-Filter/README.md

-# Starter WordPress Plugin ReactJS
+# WordPress Advance Filter
-A ready-to-use WordPress Plugin makes it easy to integrate React JS into the development of a WordPress Plugin. you can create your JSX components and turn them into Javascript which will be enqueue by WordPress.
+Plugin Help you filter posts, products events by categories, tags date and much more.
+You can create custom filter by building custom query.

 ## Requirements